SanPen/GridCal/doc/models/from_objects_to_matrices.rst

 Adjacency matrix
 """"""""""""""""

-THe computation of the circuit adjacency matrix from matrices that we need anyway for the admittance matrix computation is a very efficient way of dealing with the topological computation.
+The computation of the circuit adjacency matrix from matrices that we need anyway for the admittance matrix computation is a very efficient way of dealing with the topological computation.
 First we establish the total branch-bus connectivity matrix: